After three years of varying levels of graft, you've now got your degree classification and are ready to face the graduate job market.

-What you should do with your degree grade depends on what you got, obviously.
+Realistically speaking, what you should do with your degree depends on what grade you achieved.
 But you'd be surprised, and probably quite saddened to learn that, unless you go post-grad, this is the end of academia and it's the working world now.
 So let's start with the big'uns.

 Well done, you've got a 2.1!
 They don't come easy and you've obviously worked hard and made the next few months a lot easier for yourself.
 The hallowed 2.1 degree is certainly a massive boost to your employment opportunities if not your chance at getting a job.